liberapay/liberapay.com/README.md

 our CSS should leverage Bootstrap as much as possible instead of containing lots of custom rules that would become a burden to maintain.

+We compile Bootstrap ourselves from the SASS source in the `style/bootstrap/` directory.
+We do that to be able to easily customize it by changing values in `style/variables.scss`.
+Modifying the files in `style/bootstrap/` is probably not a good idea.

 ### Testing [![Build Status](https://travis-ci.org/liberapay/liberapay.com.svg)](https://travis-ci.org/liberapay/liberapay.com)

 The easiest way to run the test suite is: